kivra/oauth2/README.md

     $ make ct

 ## Customization
 The library makes no assumptions as to how you want to implement authentication and persistence of users, clients and tokens.
-Instead, it provides a proxy module (`oauth2_backend`) for directing calls to a backend plugin supplied by you.
+Instead, it provides a behavior (`oauth2_backend`) with functions that needs to be implemented.
 To direct calls to a different backend module, simply set `{backend, your_backend_module}` in the `oauth2` section of your app.config.

+Look at [oauth2_mock_backend](test/oauth2_mock_backend.erl) for how a backend can be implemented.

 The following example demonstrates a basic app.config section for oauth2.